pac-dan/pawsitive_training/README.md

 - **`<meta>` description tag in base.html:**
   Updated to:
-  *"Pets are more than just animals—they’re family.
+  *"Pets are more than just animals—they're family.
 Join us at Pawsitive Training, where you can learn effective pet training techniques through our online pet training lessons.
 Discover a wide range of pet care products in our online shop."*
   This description integrates several of the chosen keywords while keeping the description concise.

 - **`<meta>` keywords in base.html:**